List of Sunday Night Football results (2006–present)

-The following is a detailed list of results and scores from National Football League games aired on NBC under the game package NBC Sunday Night Football.
+The following is a detailed list of results and scores from National Football League (NFL) games aired on NBC under the game package NBC Sunday Night Football.
 The list includes both regular season and post-season game results, both produced by NBC Sports, from the 2006 NFL season to the present.

 The NFL instated a new "flex-scheduling" policy in which the NFL could choose a game to be aired in primetime on NBC based on the team's current performance and record.
 Previously, Sunday night NFL games were televised by ESPN, from 1987–2005, and TNT, from 1990–1997.

 Starting with the 2006 NFL season, NBC was awarded the rights to air Sunday night primetime American football games, as well as the rights to air two games of the NFL playoffs.
 In February 2009, NBC concluded their third season of the game package by broadcasting Super Bowl XLIII and the 2009 Pro Bowl from Honolulu, Hawai'i.
-The game package also includes broadcast rights to the NFL Kickoff Game, the late-night Thanksgiving game, and Pro Football Hall of Fame Game.
+The game package also includes broadcast rights to the NFL Kickoff Game, the late-night Thanksgiving game (beginning in 2012), and the Pro Football Hall of Fame Game.

-Results by season

-Listed below are games and their respective results played from 2006—present.
+The 2021 season marked the first time that NBC streamed its entire SNF season on its Peacock streaming service.
+Beginning in 2023, Peacock will also exclusively stream one national regular season game per year.